Does the North Star ever move?

 The North Star, aka Polaris

-The North Star, also known as Polaris, is known to stay fixed in our sky.
-It marks the location of the sky’s north pole, or the north celestial pole, the point around which the whole sky turns.
+The North Star, also known as Polaris, appears to stay fixed in our northern sky.
+It marks the location of the sky’s north pole, or the north celestial pole, the point around which the whole northern sky – full of stars – turns.
 That’s why you can always use Polaris to find the direction north.

-But the North Star doesn’t appear to move.
+So the North Star doesn’t appear to move.
 But it does move.
 If you took its picture, you’d find that it makes its own little circle around the exact point of the north celestial pole every day.
-That’s because the North Star is really offset a little – by about three-quarters of a degree – from celestial north.
+That’s because the North Star is offset a little – by about 0.65 degrees – from celestial north.
 So Polaris makes a circle that’s 1.3 degrees in diameter each day.
 When it’s closest to the celestial pole in about 100 years, at a distance of only 0.45 degrees, it’ll make a daily circle of only 0.90 degrees.

 Where does this movement – or in Polaris’ case, lack of movement – come from?
 It comes from Earth’s spin.
-Earth spins under the sky once a day.
-Earth’s spin causes the sun in the daytime – and the stars at night – to rise in the east and set in the west.
+Earth spins under the sky once a day, and our spin causes the sun in the daytime – and the stars at night – to rise in the east and set in the west.
 But the North Star is a special case.
 Because it lies almost exactly above Earth’s northern axis, it’s like the hub of a wheel.
 It doesn’t rise or set.
 Instead, it appears to stay put in the northern sky.

 A motion of Earth called precession causes our axis to trace out an imaginary circle on the celestial sphere every 26,000 years.
 Thousands of years ago, when the pyramids were rising from the sands of ancient Egypt, the North Star was an inconspicuous star called Thuban in the constellation Draco the Dragon.
 Twelve thousand years from now, the blue-white star Vega in the constellation Lyra will be a much brighter North Star than our current Polaris.